Skip to content

 • Research Computing (RC) for the IT group supporting campus HPC resources.

-• UAB Campus Network for the hard-wired network physically located on UAB campus, and the UAB Secure wifi.
+• UAB Campus Network for the hard-wired network physically located on UAB campus, and the UAB WiFi Network ("UABSecure").

 • UAB Campus VPN for the VPN to tunnel remote connections through the UAB Campus Network.